wso2-extensions/identity-tools-cli/docs/cli-mode.md

 ```
 The following properties can be configured through the tool configs to manage your resources.
 #### Exclude resources
-The ```EXCLUDE``` property can be used to exclude specific resources based on their name during import or export.
-The resources that need to be excluded can be added as an array of strings to the ```EXCLUDE``` property in tool configs under the relevant resource type.
+The ```EXCLUDE``` property can be used to exclude a specific resource type during import or export.
+The resource types that need to be excluded can be added as an array of strings to the ```EXCLUDE``` property in tool configs.

+The ```EXCLUDE``` property can also be used to exclude specific resources based on their name during import or export.
+These should be specified under the relevant resource type.

 Here is the format for adding the ```EXCLUDE``` property to the tool configs:
 ```
 {
+   "EXCLUDE" : ["resourceType1", "resourceType2"]
    "<RESOURCE_TYPE_NAME>" : {
       "EXCLUDE" : ["resource1", "resource2"]
    }